vatpac-technology/sops/docs/aerodromes/sydney.md

 </figure>

 !!! tip
-    For aircraft taxiing northbound on B, consider instructing them to hold short of taxiway B8 when 34L is in use for arrivals, in order to separate from aircraft using the B9 rapid exit.
+    For aircraft taxiing northbound on B, consider instructing them to hold short of taxiway B8 when 34L or 16R are in use for arrivals, in order to separate from aircraft using the B7 & B9 rapid exits.

 Intersection departures are not permitted for Jet aircraft on runway 34L. `ERSA FAC YSSY`
 ## Airspace